Surge

 While a well trained Border Collie can be a wonderful companion, it should be kept in mind that these dogs are primarily working dogs.
 If you are new to the Border Collie breed, it is strongly recommended that you do your homework — Learn about the breed before you choose to adopt a Border Collie into your home, be sure that this is the right dog for you, and that he/she will fit into your lifestyle.

-Health Issues:
+Health Issues

-Border Collies are basically a hardy breed; however, they can be subject to some inherited diseases which are listed below as well as allergies and skin conditions.
+Border Collies are generally a hardy breed; however, like all breeds, they may be susceptible to certain inherited diseases as well as allergies and skin conditions.
 In addition, because the Border Collie is such an active breed, he can also be prone to athletic injuries, such as pulled muscles, cruciate ligament ruptures, cuts and punctures, as well as ripped toenails and footpads.
-The main health concerns in the Border Collie breed include:

 • Hip Dysplasia